codam-coding-college/MLX42/docs/index.md

 does support multiple window instances it currently has no functional support for it.
 That is, no proper way of handling multiple windows.

+---

+## F.A.Q

+Q: **_"ItS NoT In ThE SuBjeCt!"_**

+A: So what ?
+Subjects can change and so if something is not working correctly it should be replaced.
+Sure you can argue this point but you can also be the reason that it CAN be in the subject instead.
+Have an open mind :)

+Q: **_"Ok, so, can I use it ?"_**

+A: Officially, _no_.
+However, ask your head of studies first before about using it, see what they think.
+Some students might be evangelical enthusiasts about what is stated in the subject and are technically in every right to fail you as long as this library is not endorsed, if you were to ask me (W2) then yes why not?

+Q: **_"Is it faster?"_**

+A: From my personal projects there was a considerable peformance gain, especially when compiled with `-Ofast`.
+Projects such as FDF could rotate their maps mind blowingly smooth and even larger maps with a width and height of 1000+ points moved rotated relatively smooth, in short, yes.

+Q: **_"Can I just drag and drop it into my old project and just not do anything?"_**

+A: Well, um uh, no ??
+That's not how libraries work.
+Sure they target and do sort of the same thing but the functions each library provides are too different, even a little bit in terms of behavior.
+And no there is no easy way to convert from the "old" to the "new" it will be somewhat tedious work.

+Q: **_"We should be able to deal with the fact that MiniLibX is not perfect, it is by design and makes us better programmers."_**

+A: Struggle does bring out the best in most people but it is also not ideal in this case.
+I think so at least, that its really expected that libraries that are publicly available should be usable, stable, easy to use and well documented.
+Nobody uses a library because it is annoying to work with it and afterwards think to themselves they have learned something after they are done struggling.
+The only thing people learn from this is how to navigate around the short comings instead.

+Q: **_"Why not use some other library?
+Why this one and not any other library."_**

+A: It is your choice what to use!
+I wrote this in my free time in an attempt to introduce some good change and to improve the learning experience at 42.
+If you don't like my library at least let me know what it is so I can improve on it.

+Q: **_"Do you hate MiniLibX?
+Is this some personal vendetta, do you work for the CIA ?"_**

+A: No, I just want to improve 42, that's it.